 Trade and Investment Liberalisation focuses on opening markets and reducing tariff and non-tariff barriers to trade and investment.
-Since APEC was established in 1989, average tariffs in the region have declined by close to 70 percent.
+Since APEC was established in 1989 average tariffs in the region have declined by more than 70 percent.

 Another step that APEC has taken to promote regional economic integration is the development of model measures for regional trade agreements (RTAs) and free trade agreements (FTAs).
-APEC is also taking concrete steps toward realization of a Free Trade Area of the Asia-Pacific.
+APEC is also examining the options for, and possible pathways to, a Free Trade Area of the Asia-Pacific.